rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/screenshots/toast-success.png">

 toast_success = Success!
-- geenrally positive, or to confirm an action the user requested and has succeeding in doing so
+- genrally positive, or to confirm an action the user requested and has succeeding in doing so.
-- add product
+- add product.
-- add review
+- add review.
-- add item to wishlist
+- add item to wishlist.
-- add item to bag
+- add item to bag.
-- user signs in
+- user signs in.
-- user signs out
+- user signs out.
 -edit, update?
 admin?